winglang/wing/docs/docs/03-language-reference.md

 ```

 #### 3.6.3 Variadic Arguments
-If the last argument of a function type is the `...args` keyword followed by an
+When a function signature's final parameter is denoted by `...` and annotated as an `Array` type,
-`Array` type, then the function accepts typed variadic arguments.
-The container of variadic
+then the function accepts typed variadic arguments.
+Inside the function, these arguments can be accessed using the designated variable name,
-arguments is accessible with the `args` key like a normal array instance.
+just as you would with a regular array instance.
 ```TS
 let f = (x: num, ...args: Array<num>) => {
   log("${x + args.length}");